lombardpress/lombardpress-schema/docs/critical/index.md

 # Preamble

-The goal of the LombardPress Critical Transcription specification is to offer a set of guidelines for the markup of medieval Scholastic Commentaries and Texts that conform, as much as possible, to existing standards.
+The goal of the LombardPress Critical Transcription specification is to offer a set of guidelines for the markup of medieval scholastic commentaries and texts that conform, as much as possible, to existing standards.
 Therefore, these guidelines adopt the rules and conventions of the [TEI guidelines](http://www.tei-c.org/) and, within these constraints, work to proscribe a single encoding practice where TEI offers multiple possibilities.

 # teiHeader